-- A.5 The Resident Judge of each court is responsible for: - i. ensuring that good practice is implemented throughout the court, such that all hearings commence on time; - ii. ensuring that the causes of trials that do not proceed on the date originally fixed are examined to see if there is any systemic issue; - iii. monitoring the general performance of the court and the listing practices: - iv. monitoring the timeliness of cases and reporting any cases of serious concern to the Presiding Judge; - v. maintaining and reviewing annually a list of Recorders, qualifying judge advocates, Deputy Circuit Judges, and Deputy High Court Judges appointed under section 9(4) of the Senior Courts Act 1981 authorised to hear appeals from the magistrates' courts unless such a list is maintained by the Presiding Judge. - A.6 The Judicial Business Group for each clerkship subject to the overall jurisdiction of the Presiding Judge is responsible for: - i. monitoring the workload and anticipated changes which may impact on listing policies; - ii. ensuring that any listing practice meets the needs of the system as a whole.
+- A.5 The Resident Judge of each court is responsible for: - i. ensuring that good practice is implemented throughout the court, such that all hearings commence on time; - ii. ensuring that the causes of trials that do not proceed on the date originally fixed are examined to see if there is any systemic issue; - iii. monitoring the general performance of the court and the listing practices; - iv. monitoring the timeliness of cases and reporting any cases of serious concern to the Presiding Judge; - v. maintaining and reviewing annually a list of Recorders, qualifying judge advocates and Deputy Circuit Judges authorised to hear appeals from the magistrates' courts unless such a list is maintained by the Presiding Judge. - A.6 The Judicial Business Group for each clerkship subject to the overall jurisdiction of the Presiding Judge is responsible for: - i. monitoring the workload and anticipated changes which may impact on listing policies; - ii. ensuring that any listing practice meets the needs of the system as a whole.